 • A recent report, Trading Away from Conflict, analyzes the extent to which trade affects the risk of conflict by mapping and empirically testing the channels through which trade may affect conflict and political stability, using data from more than 120 developing countries and in-depth case studies.
 It recommends policies for fragile and conflict-affected states.

-- In cooperation with other international development partners, the World Bank launched the Transparency in Trade Initiative to provide free and easy access to data on country-specific trade policies.
-Hallmarks of this initiative include the recently revamped World Integrated Trade Solution (WITS) and the Services Trade Restrictions Database, both of which are available online and accessible to the public free of charge.
+• In cooperation with other international development partners, the WBG launched the Transparency in Trade Initiative to provide free and easy access to data on country-specific trade policies.
+This initiative includes the recently revamped World Integrated Trade Solution (WITS) and the Services Trade Restrictions Database.

-- The biennial Logistics Performance Index (LPI) measures the logistics "friendliness" of 160 countries based on a worldwide survey of freight forwarders and express carriers.
-The recently released Exporter Dynamics Database offers a comprehensive picture of exporter characteristics and dynamics in 45 countries.
+• The biennial Logistics Performance Index (LPI) measures the logistics "friendliness" of 160 countries based on a worldwide survey of freight forwarders and express carriers.

-- The Trade Costs Dataset, released by the WBG and UNESCAP in January 2013, shows that developing countries face disproportionately higher costs and lower levels of trade integration than high-income countries.
+• The Trade Costs Dataset shows that developing countries face disproportionately higher costs and lower levels of trade integration than high-income countries.